rsyai-oos/cuneus/usage.md

 ### Hot Reloading
-The framework supports hot reloading of shaders.
+cuneus supports hot reloading of shaders.
 Simply modify your WGSL files and they will automatically reload.
 For now, it crashes if you make an error.

 ### Export Support
 Built-in support for exporting frames as images.
 Access through the UI when enabled.
 "Start time" is not working correctly currently.